+The University’s Vice-Chancellors have made an enormous contribution to Southampton’s success since it was established as a university in 1952.
 The role of Vice-Chancellor requires a wide range of academic credentials, business acumen and international experience, together with the gravitas to engage at senior government level, locally, nationally and overseas; and the skills to lead and manage a complex multi-million pound institution.

 • Overall responsibility for delivering the University objectives, with an expectation of particular focus on targets and milestones relating to education and the student experience, research and enterprise, along with operational performance.

 • Responsibility for responding effectively to changes in the financial, political and operational environment in which the University operates, and ensuring the continued confidence of the University community.

 The value of the Vice-Chancellor’s salary package is determined by the Senior Salaries Committee, which comprises up to five external members of the University's governing body (Council) and is chaired by Dr Gill Rider, Chair of the University Council.
 The Vice-Chancellor’s salary was fixed at £235,000 at the time of his appointment in 2008 (a year before he took up his post).
 His base salary has been adjusted only once since then, in August 2012, when it was increased by 5.1 per cent to £247,000.
 Between 30 September 2008 and December 2013 this compares with combined cost of living increases of 8.54 per cent for all other staff in the University over the same period.